madanbaduwal/python-project-structure/mlops.md

 # CI/CD(github/workflows ma .yml file  haru lekhni and gitub project page ma action ma hernu debug k vairaxa vanyara purai code nai debug hunxa)

 ## Documentation Hosting
+* ```documentation:``` A rendered webpage that summarizes all the functions, classes, API calls, workflows, examples, etc. so we can view and traverse through the code base without actually having to look at the code just yet.

-There are lots of documentation tools one of them is Sphinx.
+There are lots of documentation tools one of them is Sphinx and mkdocs.

 ### Sphinx